A topic from the subject of Inorganic Chemistry in Chemistry.

 Key Points

-• Organometallic compounds are broadly classified as:
+• Organometallic compounds are broadly classified into several categories, including:

 • The study of organometallic compounds is called organometallic chemistry.

-• Organometallic compounds play a central role in many catalytic processes, including those used in the synthesis of plastics and pharmaceuticals.\"
+• Organometallic compounds play a central role in many catalytic processes, including those used in the synthesis of plastics and pharmaceuticals.

 • The inorganic ligands in organometallic compounds can be varied widely, allowing for a wide range of properties and reactivity.
+This tunability is a key factor in their applications.

 Applications

 • Organometallic compounds are used as catalysts in a wide variety of industrial processes, including the production of plastics, pharmaceuticals, and fuels.
+Examples include Ziegler-Natta catalysts for polymerization.

 • They are also used in organic synthesis, where they can be used to form new carbon-carbon bonds and other functional groups.
+Palladium-catalyzed cross-coupling reactions are a prime example.

 • Organometallic compounds are also used in the production of new materials, such as semiconductors and superconductors.